GERMANY’S TAX LAWS IN A NUTSHELL (updated 14 march 2023)

 Moreover, small entrepreneurs can make use of the small entrepreneur’s rule: If your annual turnover based on the entire calendar year does not exceed EUR 22,000 (as of FY 2023) and your annual turnover for the following FY is not expected to exceed EUR 50,000 you may be exempted from invoicing VAT – but at the same time have no right of claiming input VAT from your suppliers’ invoice.

 The acquisition of German real estate is VAT-exempt, but subject to real estate transfer tax (“RETT”, Grunderwerbsteuer).
 RETT is imposed on the agreed consideration (usually purchase price) at a rate of 3.5% up to 6.5%, depending on where in Germany (in which Bundesland) the real property is situated.

 It is usually agreed in the notarized purchase agreement that RETT is borne by the purchaser.
 Hence, the tax authorities usually submit the RETT assessment to the buyer.
 Upon such notice, RETT needs to be paid within one month in order to avoid fines and penalties.

-These are the RETT rates as of 7 August 2017:
+These are the RETT rates (by Bundesland) as of 14 March 2023

-The German inheritance and gift tax (Erbschaftsteuer) is the most relevant (and frequently amended) tax omitted in this overview, but covered in the blog.
+The German inheritance and gift tax (“Erbschaftsteuer”) is the most relevant tax not (yet) explained in this overview, but to some extent in the blog.